 USD Coin, now rebranded to USDC (USDC) is a type of cryptocurrency that is backed by the U.S. dollar.
-Unlike other that have volatile prices, USDC is designed to maintain a stable value of one USDC equal to one U.S. dollar.
+Unlike other cryptocurrencies that have volatile prices, USDC is designed to maintain a stable value of one USDC equal to one U.S. dollar.

 This makes USDC a stablecoin, a digital currency that aims to provide a reliable and convenient way to store and transfer value using blockchain technology.

 Circle claims that every USDC in circulation is backed by a corresponding U.S. dollar or other approved assets held in segregated accounts with regulated U.S. financial institutions.
-These accounts are regularly by an independent accounting firm to ensure that the USDC supply matches the reserve assets.
+These accounts are regularly audited by an independent accounting firm to ensure that the USDC supply matches the reserve assets.

 One of the main benefits of USDC is that it seemingly offers low price volatility, meaning that its value does not fluctuate significantly over time.
 This makes USDC suitable for storing and transferring value without worrying about losing purchasing power due to market fluctuations.